-2.2.
+2.1.
 Materials

-The investigation focused on the Oxford clay sourced from Eynsham, Oxfordshire, United Kingdom (51°46'55''N, 001°23'05''W) at a depth ranging from 0.25m to 3m below the existing ground level.
+The investigation focused on the Oxford clay sourced from Eynsham, Oxfordshire, United Kingdom (51°46'55'' N, 001°23'05'' W) at a depth ranging from 0.25 m to 3 m below the existing ground level.
 Groundwater fluctuations were recorded between 0.9 and 2.93 m below the existing ground level.
 The site is characterised by superficial deposits of sand and gravel underlain by impermeable Oxford clay formations.
 The Oxford clay is a grey silty clay with a natural organic odour and sporadic shelly fragments.
-The in-situ moisture content of the Oxford clay exhibited variations between 26% and 42%.
+The in situ moisture content of the Oxford clay exhibited variations between 26% and 42%.
 Standard penetration tests (N value) ranged from 4 to 16.
-In compliance with BS 1377-1 [22], the soil underwent oven-drying at a constant temperature of 105°C for a minimum of 24 hours, with periodic turning to prevent localised drying.
+In compliance with BS 1377-1 [24], the soil underwent oven drying at a constant temperature of 105 °C for a minimum of 24 h, with periodic turning to prevent localised drying.
 Subsequently, the soil was pulverised, passed through a 2 mm sieve, and readied for further analysis.
-Particle size distribution was determined using wet sieving analysis and hydrometer methods [23].
-Liquid and plastic limits were measured per [23].
+Particle size distribution was determined using wet-sieving analysis and hydrometer methods [25].
+Liquid and plastic limits were measured per the method outlined in [25].
 The soil composition consists of 60% clay, 37% silt, and 3% sand, with the complete particle size distribution outlined in Figure 1.
 The liquid limit, plastic limit, and plasticity index were measured as 53%, 22%, and 31%, respectively.
-The water-soluble sulphate (SO4) ranged from 14 to 16 mg/l, and the pH ranged from 4 to 8.4 [24].
-Considering the liquid limit and plasticity index, the swelling potential of Oxford clay is assessed to be medium to high [25].
+The water-soluble sulphate (SO4) ranged from 14 to 16 mg/L, and the pH ranged from 4 to 8.4 [26].
+Considering the liquid limit and plasticity index, the swelling potential of Oxford clay was assessed to be medium to high [27].

 Figure 1.
 Particle size distribution for the soil used in this study.
+The square symbols refer to the data measured using sieve analysis, and the circles represent the data measured using hydrometer analysis.